 In most cases, international travel requires more preparation and planning than travel within the United States.
 A passport and sometimes a visa is required, information related to health and safety are a must, travel logistics can be complex, and protection of Princeton technology is a concern.

-If you travel internationally, please apply for a Princeton Travel and Expense Card.
+If you travel internationally, you may wish to apply for a Travel and Expense Card.

-Plan to book travel through Carlson Wagonlit Travel if your itinerary is multi-destination or complex, or through Concur if it is a round trip.
-Booking by one of these ways ensures you can be best supported by the University during your trip.
+Plan to book travel through a World Travel agent if your itinerary is multi-destination or complex, or through Concur if it is a simple round-trip ticket.
+Booking through the University's travel program ensures you can be supported by the University and/or our team of travel agents should difficulties arise during your trip.

 To travel internationally, you need a valid passport.
 It is good practice to ensure your passport is valid six months beyond your return date.
 Certain countries also require an entry visa.
 Check Visa Central for information about these requirements.
 An overview of Visa Central can be found here.